allenlcp/Udemy_Design_Patterns/Notes.md

 > there is the concept of interface, but there is also the Java construct interface
 > you can program to an interface, without having to actually use a Java interface

-* "Porgam to an interface" really means "Program to a supertype"
+* "Program to an interface" really means "Program to a supertype"
 > the declared type of the var should be a supertype, usually an abstract class or interface
-> the objects assigned to those var can be of any concrete implementatin of the supertype
+> the objects assigned to those var can be of any concrete implementation of the supertype
 > the class declaring them doesn't have to know about the actual object types

 * Do not declare var to be instances of a particular concrete class
-> instead, commit only to an interface defined by an abstract class (inteface or abstract)
+> instead, commit only to an interface defined by an abstract class (interface or abstract)

 * always program for the interface and not for the implementation
 > will lead to flexible code which can work with any new implementation of the interface